katalyticIT/liblogtap/Readme.md

 Use the file docker-compose.yaml for running a demo showing how liblogtap works.

-The image used for both containers contains the following components:
+The image gets used for both containers containing the following active components:
 * clock.py - simulating the main app, creating simple log output,
 * liblogtap.so - the library that taps into stdout and redirects it,
 * log_sink.py - reading the redirected log in the sidecar.

-The trick is to *preload* liblogtap.so in the main container, using the environment variable LD_PRELOAD, before the script "clock.py" starts.
+The trick is to *preload* liblogtap.so in the main container, using the environment variable LD_PRELOAD, before the script "clock.py" even starts.

-The library intercepts write() and writev() and writes copies of the intercepted data to a Unix socket in a shared volume.
+The library intercepts the system calls _write()_ and _writev()_ and writes copies of the intercepted data to a Unix socket in a shared volume.
 This keeps the communication in memory and without the overhead of e.g. a network socket.